fabischw/learning-resources/delphi/delphi_7/README.md

 # Delphi 7 resources
 Collection of resources for Delphi 7 Second Edition (this version is still used by a few schools)
-- NOTE: Resouurces are only provided in a single .txt file, this is to
+- NOTE: Resources are only provided in a single .txt file, this is to
 ### Content
 - functions and procedures
 - variable declaration